rmcanany/SolidEdgeStorekeeper/Readme.md

 ### ASME Flange Studs

 These are a bit different than other fasteners.
 They are not chosen by dimensions, but rather according to the ASME B16.5 standard, by pressure rating and pipe size.
 Also, you won't find them in the Ansi Fastener section of the tree.
-They are under Ansi Piping.
+They are under Ansi Piping, along with the flanges that use them.

 <p align="center">
   <img src="media/asme_flange_tree.png">